Oops in java

 PolyMorphism

-Polymorphism is made up of two greek words Poly=many, morph=forms.
+Polymorphism is made up of two Greek words.
+Poly=many, morph=forms.
 That allows objects to behave differently based on their specific class type.
-This means can take multiple forms.
+This means it can take multiple forms.

 Types of PolyMorphism